JabRef/jabref/docs/code-howtos.md

 ## Using Localization correctly
-*(More information about this topic from the translator side is provided [here] (https://github.com/JabRef/jabref/wiki/Translating-JabRef-Interface) about the JabRef interface and
+*(More information about this topic from the translator side is provided under this link: [Translating JabRef Interface](https://github.com/JabRef/jabref/wiki/Translating-JabRef-Interface) about the JabRef interface and
-[here] (https://github.com/JabRef/jabref/wiki/Translating-JabRef-Help) about the JabRef help files)*
+[Translating JabRef Help](https://github.com/JabRef/jabref/wiki/Translating-JabRef-Help) about the JabRef help files)*

 All labeled UI elements, descriptions and messages shown to the user should be localized, i.e., should be displayed in the chosen language.

 JabRef uses ResourceBundles ([see Oracle Tutorial](https://docs.oracle.com/javase/tutorial/i18n/resbundle/concept.html)) to store `key=value` pairs for each String to be localized.

 To show an localized String the following `org.jabref.logic.l10n.Localization` has to be used.
-The Class currently provides three methods to optain translated strings:
+The Class currently provides three methods to obtain translated strings:

 ```java
     public static String lang(String key);